‘Clock Boy’ Ahmed Mohamed Father’s Defamation Lawsuit Against Conservatives Glenn Beck, Jim Hanson Dismissed

 The officials believed the clock closely resembled a bomb and thus got the police involved.
 A massive nationwide uproar followed news of Ahmed’s arrest and he became known as “Clock boy.”
 Muslim civil rights groups like the Council on American-Islamic Relations (CAIR) and other activists claimed that it was a case of Islamophobia which led to the boy getting arrested.

-The President and others praised the boy for his invention though and the teenager and his family were invited for a visit to the White House.
+The President and others praised the boy for his invention, though, and the teenager and his family were invited for a visit to the White House.
 However, the critics were very vocal.
 Jim Hanson, the CSP executive had said during an interview with John Beck on his The Blaze TV show that he believed the entire case was nothing but “a PR stunt.”

 “It’s a RadioShack clock that he put in a briefcase, and in a briefcase it looks like a bomb.
 They did that to create the exact scenario that played out.”